davidhoyle/github.io/_install-ocserver-docker/install-ocserver-docker.md

 ## Install ownCloud Using Docker

 You can use the [ownCloud Docker image](https://hub.docker.com/r/owncloud/server/) to install ownCloud using Docker.
-This image is designed to work with a data volume in the host file system, and with separate MariaDB and Redis containers.
+This image is designed to work with a data volume on the host file system, and with separate MariaDB and Redis containers.
 This configuration:

 * Exposes port 8080 for HTTP connections
 * Mounts the data and MySQL data directories on the host for persistent storage